Advertisement:

 More Sci-Fi Lesson Plans

-Using Science Fiction to Teach Science
+Science Fiction to teach Science

-Teaching Shakespeare Study Guides
+Shakespeare Study Guides

 Newbery Medal Study Guides